mohamedmagdy715/my-gym-partner/README.md

-# You can use initial commit on master branch as a react boilerplate
+# You can use initial commit2 on master branch as a react boilerplate

-## developed using
+## Developed using:

-### React Router v6
+### React router v6

 ### Redux toolkit